-Chloe Georgeton – Registered Nurse
+Chloe Georgeton – Nurse Practitioner

 Bio: I was born and raised in Bozeman and still love living here.
-In high school I was a Peer Educator and a patient at Bridgercare and now am so happy to be working here as an RN!
+In high school I was a Peer Educator and a patient at Bridgercare and now am so happy to be working here as an NP!
 I graduated from MSU in December 2013 and first worked at the Gallatin County Rest Home before following my passion for sexual and reproductive healthcare to Bridgercare.
 In my free time I love spending time outdoors hiking and camping as well as yoga, reading and drawing.

 Why did you choose to enter the medical profession?

 I wanted to be able to help improve another person’s quality of life.
 I also think it is a privilege to help someone when they are vulnerable.
 Nursing has always seemed like the clear choice for me.